NS

 Telepeage: Electronic Toll Collection for Trucks

-TIS-PL (Telepeage Inter-Societes Poids Lourds) is the dedicated truck electronic toll system.
-One badge works across all French concession operators.
+TIS-PL (Telepeage Inter-Societes Poids Lourds) is the dedicated truck electronic toll system: one badge works across all French concession operators.

 Telepeage Registration (Step by Step)